Quantum q-Langlands Correspondence: Introduction

-that depends on a choice of an ordering of the insertion points in \eqref{electric} \cite{FIR}.
-This is equivalent to a choice of a chamber in the Lie algebra of $A$.
-Because they are analytic in an asymptotic region of the values of $a$, one calls these the $a$-solutions of qKZ.
+corresponding to time ordering of operators.
+This the ordering in which we sew together the chiral vertex operators on ${\cal C}$ to get the conformal block, and this basic analyticity is unaffected by $q$-deformation.

-In contrast, the fundamental solution of qKZ that is obtained from the vertex functions of $X$ is not analytic in any one chamber of the equivariant moduli.
-Instead, it is analytic in a similar region of the space of K\"ahler parameters $z$.
-These enter as parameters in the qKZ equation, namely as an element of the Cartan torus for ${}\Lfgh$.
-It is customary to call these the $z$-solutions.
+By contrast, vector vertex functions are born as convergent power series in the K\"ahler variables $z$, and they have poles in any region of the form \eqref{a_region}.
+The variable $z$ in which they are holomorphic enter as parameters in the qKZ equation, namely as an element of the Cartan torus for ${}\Lfgh$.

+The dichotomy between the two kind of solutions may be axiomatized as in \cite{ese}.
+We have a flat $q$-difference connection on a product of two toric varieties (with coordinates $a$ and $z$), which is regular in each group of variables separately, but is not regular jointly.
+Regions of the form \eqref{a_region} and $z\to 0$ are punctured neighborhoods of fixed points in the two toric varieties.
+The solutions analytic there are called the $a$- and $z$-solutions respectively.
+With this terminology, we can say that \beq \textup{ vector vertex functions} = \textup{$z$-solutions to $U_{\hbar}(\Lfgh)$ qKZ equation} \,. \eeq